The Legend of Zelda: Ocarina of Time 3D: Marketing and release

-In Australia, anyone who pre-ordered the game from EB Games could receive the Ocarina Edition, which included a playable ocarina that sports the Triforce symbol, two music sheets featuring songs from the game, and a poster.
+In Australia, anyone who pre-ordered the game from EB Games Australia could receive the Ocarina Edition, which included a playable ocarina that sports the Triforce symbol, two music sheets featuring songs from the game, and a poster.
 In Greece, anyone who pre-ordered the game from Nintendo's online store could receive five bonus items.
 The items were an ocarina, a baseball hat, a keychain, a sleeve for the 3DS, and a can of Deku Tree seeds.
 In the UK, anyone who pre-ordered the game would get a free game case with a North American collectors' cover and a double-sided poster.
 Anyone who pre-ordered the game from Play.com got a bonus slip case for the 3DS console featuring the same artwork as the U.K. game box.
-In the Japan, U.S., U.K., Australia and New Zealand, anyone who registered the game through Nintendo's Club Nintendo service had received a free copy of the game's official soundtrack.
+In Japan, the U.S., the U.K., Australia and New Zealand, anyone who registered the game through Nintendo's Club Nintendo service received a free copy of the game's official soundtrack.

 In June 2011, actor and comedian Robin Williams starred in a commercial to promote the game along with his daughter Zelda Williams, whom he had named after the character from the series.
 In Japan, Nintendo utilized boy band Arashi to advertise the game in television and print spots.
 Nintendo ran TV advertisements around the release of Ocarina of Time 3D, showcasing its new features.
 Online takeovers appeared on websites during release week, while a print campaign ran in specialist magazines.
 Advertisements ran again throughout the summer season.

-The retail cartridge of Ocarina of Time 3D was discontinued in early 2015 leading to high prices on the secondary market, though the eShop digital download remains available for consumers.
-In March 2016, Ocarina of Time 3D was re-released under the Nintendo Selects label.
+The retail cartridge of Ocarina of Time 3D was discontinued in early 2015, temporarily leading to high prices on the secondary market, until March 2016, when Ocarina of Time 3D was re-released under the Nintendo Selects label.

 Music

 The music in Ocarina of Time 3D was adapted from the original for the 3DS hardware by Mahito Yokota and Takeshi Hama, with Koji Kondo supervising them.
 To coincide with the release of the game as well as the 25th anniversary of the release of The Legend of Zelda, Nintendo freely released, via mail out redemption, an updated CD version of the original soundtrack through the Club Nintendo website.

-The 3DS version of the soundtrack contained fifty-one tracks, including all the original tracks from the U.S. version of the soundtrack, as well as several more tracks from the Japanese edition, and a bonus orchestral medley.
+The 3DS version of the soundtrack contained 51 tracks, including all the original tracks from the U.S. version of the soundtrack, as well as several more tracks from the Japanese edition, and a bonus orchestral medley.
 Although it was available in all regions, the soundtrack was only available to owners of the 3DS version that registered their copy on Club Nintendo and was only available for a limited time.